elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 It's incredibly hard to write in a way to reach out to the religious and close minded, but I'll do my best.
 By religious and close minded, I mean the people who use religious texts as evidence or proof or command to do certain actions or think certain ways rather than thinking deeper into why the text would say certain things or if its even valid anymore.
-This is not a critque of religion, so I will move on.
+This is not a critique of religion, so I will move on.
 My arguments are based on property & privacy rights as my hint strongly implies, rather than arguing the temper tantrum inducing "human life starts at conception."

 ## Obligations